How To Claim For A Death Caused By Careless Driving

 However, if the accident occurred as result of a fault with the vehicle provided to said employer by an equipment supplier, they could be considered to be acting negligently and thereby be responsible for the fatal accident and for paying your compensation.

-Death By Dangerous Driving – Do I Need Evidence To Claim For The Loss Of A Loved One?
+Do I Need Evidence To Claim Compensation For The Death Of A Family Member?

 When making a fatal accident claim on behalf of a loved one for their death by dangerous driving, presenting sufficient evidence could help support the claim.
 This evidence will need to prove that your loved one suffered a fatal injury due to another road user breaching their duty of care.